Lebanon holds first parliament election since financial collapse, blast

 Those results pulled Lebanon deeper into the orbit of Shi'ite Muslim-led Iran, marking a blow to the influence of Sunni Muslim-led Saudi Arabia.

-Hezbollah has said it expects few changes from the makeup of the current parliament, though its opponents — including the Saudi-aligned Lebanese Forces (LF), another Christian group — say they hope to scoop up seats from the FPM.
+Hezbollah has said it expects few changes from the make-up of the current parliament, although its opponents, including the LF, hope to scoop up seats from the FPM.

 Adding a note of uncertainty, a boycott by Sunni leader Saad al-Hariri has left a vacuum that both Hezbollah allies and opponents are seeking to fill.

-Outgoing Prime Minister Najib Mikati, who clinched a draft IMF deal in April, conditional on reforms, has said he would be ready to return as premier if he was certain of a quick cabinet formation
+Prime Minister Najib Mikati, who clinched a draft IMF deal in April, conditional on reforms, has said he would be ready to return as premier if he was sure of a quick Cabinet formation.

 Reuters